praveen-palanisamy/macad-gym/README.md

 ### CARLA environment Codebase for CARLA-Gym

+**NOTE**:
-**NOTE**: The following instructions are for CARLA 0.8.x.
-Will get updated once 0.9.x is mature in CARLA upstream
+> The following instructions are for CARLA 0.9.x.
+If you are looking for a stable version that "works", use the master branch.
+This branch will soon replace the master branch and will become the mainstream.

 ### Getting Started